 This it the first and most important criteria for selecting a VPN for China.
 Many small VPN providers intended for use with Netflix or online privacy will not work in China due to active VPN protocol blocking.

 The Great Firewall has evolved over time and is very sophisticated.
 While its exact method of operation is not known, it is speculated the GFW uses Deep Packet Inspection to determine signatures associated with OpenVPN protocols.
-It can then either throttle or outright block such connections.
+It can then either throttle or outright block basic OpenVPN connections.

 The best VPNs for China will employ special methods to mask the VPN-use signal.
 Be on the lookout for VPNs that advertise “stealth”, scramble, shadow, extra SSL, stunnel, or shadowsocks options in their apps.

-Nothing is more frustrating than having your VPN drop your connection frequently or needing multiple tries to initially connect.
+Nothing is more frustrating than having your VPN app drop your connection frequently or needing multiple tries to initially connect to a VPN server.
 A great China VPN will maintain a connection consistently with high speeds.

 Be aware that some VPN services will be actively blocked during certain times of the year (such as Chinese New Year).